What Happened To Bitcoin’s Promised Influx Of Institutional Investors?

 Patience Is A Virtue

-According to Bloomberg, the largest investors are still on the sidelines biding their time, while crypto-based hedge-funds are closing in droves.
+According to Bloomberg, the biggest investors are still on the sidelines biding their time, while crypto-based hedge-funds are closing in droves.
 Almost 70 have closed this year, which mostly catered to pensions, family offices and wealthy individuals.
 The number of new funds launching in 2019 was less than half that of last year.

 Of course, we are also still waiting for the US Securities and Exchange Commission (SEC), to pull its finger out and finally approve a Bitcoin ETF.
 It has spent the entire year delaying decisions on two such applications, before finally running out of postponement options and rejecting them.